Tomb Raider Reloaded: Release and updates

 Reloaded was released as scheduled on February 14, 2023, with a Netflix version also available alongside it that grants Netflix subscribers a premium gameplay experience that is free of advertisements and in-app purchases.
 Players who pre-registered for the game ahead of its worldwide launch would begin the game with uncommon golden pistols.

 The game's campaign was initially released incomplete, with only 9 chapters available to play across two acts, one in Peru and one in Greece, pursuant to the source material's plot.
 An update on June 12 added a final chapter for Greece, set in the tomb of Tihocan, to complete the second act, while also providing a sneak peek of three additional chapters set in Egypt for the story's third act.

 Version 1.4, released on September 6, introduces a small aspect of multiplayer competition into the game in the form of event leaderboards and leagues, while also nerfing the gold pistols by changing their bonus ability that unlocks on epic rarity or higher.

 Version 1.5, released on December 7, added the first chapter of the long-awaited Egypt chapters.
 In addition, new Doppelganger and Evening Dress outfits were added to the game.

+On January 15, 2026, it was announced that the Netflix version of the game will be removed from Netflix, with the removal scheduled for February 13, 2026.